xxrjun/upptime/README.md

+This repo is for my school hw.
+And it would be archieved now.

 # [📈 Live Status](https://xxrjun.github.io/upptime): <!--live status--> **🟧 Partial outage**

 This repository contains the open-source uptime monitor and status page for [rjun](https://xxrjun.github.io/upptime), powered by [Upptime](https://github.com/upptime/upptime).